Royal Commission into the Management of Police Informants: Neil Paterson

 Over the period 27-29 March 2019 Assistant Commissioner Neil Paterson testified that as far back as November 1997, before Gobbo's second period as an informer for Victoria Police, she was described by as being too eager and a loose cannon.
 Regardless of these concerns Gobbo was registered as an informer in May 1999 although her registration did not indicate that she was a lawyer.
 Patterson also testified that even though handlers raised concern in 2008 and Gobbo was officially deregistered as an informer on 12 January 2009, Victoria Police didn't seek legal advice on the matter until August 2011.
 During Paterson's testimony it was disclosed that information obtained via Gobbo was still being used even whilst Gobbo was suing Victoria Police.
-Whilst Paterson was testifying counsel assisting the Royal Commission Winneke questioned him regarding the "significant history" of the relationship between Dale and Gobbo which was left out of his statement to the Royal Commission.
+Whilst Paterson was testifying Winneke questioned him regarding the "significant history" of the relationship between Dale and Gobbo which was left out of his statement to the Royal Commission.

 Paterson's 71 page written submission was provided to the Royal Commission on 25 March 2019 and contained numerous redactions as did many of the attachments.
 These redactions, combined with four folders of un-tabled supporting evidence and the confidential Comrie report, caused lawyers for some of those involved to raise concerns about procedural fairness.
 There was also discussion during Paterson's testimony of the difficulty of only providing information upon request when Victoria Police was responsible for deciding which evidence to present.